How Much Magnesium for Sleep?

 Helps Soothe the Nervous System and Ease Tension

 Magnesium can help relieve tension in your body and mind, making it easier to relax when you're falling asleep.
 When you are dealing with high stress levels in your daily life, that stress can manifest as muscle tension — think neck stiffness, tight shoulders, and a clenched jaw.
-This muscle tension, needless to say, can be uncomfortable and may make it difficult to drift to sleep.
+This muscle tension, needless to say, can be uncomfortable and may make it difficult to drift off to sleep.

 Kroma Calming & Repair Magnesium pairs magnesium with l-theanine for the ultimate state of relaxation and restoration.